abuiles/ember-101/hands-on.md

   }
 ~~~~~~~~

-T> We might wonder why are we creating a copy of **this** in the variable **_this**, the reason is that we need to make a copy of **this** since the scope inside the function passed to **then** will be different for more info in JavaScript's scope read the blog post [Scope and this in JavaScript](http://javascriptplayground.com/blog/2012/04/javascript-variable-scope-this/).
+T> We might wonder why are we creating a copy of **this** in the variable **_this**, the reason is that we need to make a copy of **this** since the scope inside the function passed to **then** will be different.
+For more info in JavaScript's scope read the blog post [Scope and this in JavaScript](http://javascriptplayground.com/blog/2012/04/javascript-variable-scope-this/).

 When the action **save** is called we are first checking if **isValid** is
 true and if it is, then we get the model and call **.save()**, the